chrisamurao/2018-self-learning/README.md

 * 6.006 - Introduction to Algorithms
 * 6.009 - Fundamentals of Programming
 * 6.031 -  Elements of Software Construction
-* 6.034 - Artificial Integlligence
+* 6.034 - Artificial Intelligence
 * 6.045J - Automata, Computability, and Complexity

 ### Coursera